Advanced-Computer-Lab-2022/Softweird/README.md

 }

 ```
-- *Note*: All these fields are required!
+- *Note:* All these fields are required!
 - Response Body
 ```
 {